YugabyteDB-Samples/yugabyte-graphql-apps/README.md

 ## The Setup

+This repo will provide a [benchmark tool](./graphql-subscription-perf-tool) and details for deploying the [benchmark setup](./setup.md) on a Kubernetes cluster.
 The entire [setup](./setup.md) runs inside Kubernetes.
 Below are the main components:

 - A YugabyteDB cluster running natively inside k8s
 - A Hasura k8s service
 - The sample application which consists of: